Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 BLAS/LAPACK in Gentoo, using FlexiBLAS](https://archives.gentoo.org/gentoo-dev/d7783d1b18c3daba15aa78f8c3a64c43bc4dc9b7.camel@gentoo.org/T/)).

-With this approach, packages aren't built against any particular BLAS / LAPACK implementation, but rather against the wrapper library and interface provided by FlexiBLAS.
-At runtime, FlexiBLAS dispatches these calls to the selected provider library or to a fallback implementation if the provider does not implement the requested function.
+With this approach, the individual packages aren't built against any particular BLAS / LAPACK implementation, but rather against the multiplexing library and the programming interface provided by FlexiBLAS.
+At runtime, FlexiBLAS dispatches the function calls to the provider library selected by the user at runtime, or to a fallback implementation if said provider does not implement the requested function.
 This makes it possible to even up the API and ABI differences between providers, while respecting the user preference as much as possible.
 According to upstream, this comes with <q>no notable